-WY2018 P&T monitoring results will be included with the annual UCMR due March 31 of 2019.
+WY 2019 P&T monitoring results will be included with the IMR due March 31, 2020.
+See the below description of Subtask SM07.07 (Reporting) for more information.

-- Telephone and email communications and planning in preparation for WY2018 P&T sample collection. - WY2018 dry weather P&T monitoring at one station. - WY2018 wet weather P&T monitoring at two stations. - WY2018 P&T monitoring data that have undergone QA/QC review for all parameters required in Provision C.8.g.
+- Telephone and email communications and planning in preparation for WY 2019 P&T sample collection. - WY 2019 dry weather P&T monitoring at one station. - WY2018 P&T monitoring data that have undergone QA/QC review for all parameters required in Provision C.8.g.

-SUBTASK SM94.07: PROVISION C.8 REPORTING
+SUBTASK SM07.07: REPORTING

-Provision C.8.h requires annual and comprehensive reporting of data collected pursuant to Provision C.8, in SWAMP-comparable format as appropriate for submittal to the Regional Water Board, and submittal of applicable data to CEDEN.
-EOA will develop all required reporting materials for review and comment by C/CAG member agencies prior to Regional Water Board submittal.
+Provision C.8.h requires annual and comprehensive reporting of data collected pursuant to MRP Provision C.8, in SWAMP-comparable format as appropriate for submittal to the Regional Water Board, and submittal of applicable data to CEDEN.
+EOA will develop all required reporting materials for review and comment by SMCWPPP member agencies prior to Regional Water Board submittal.

-Electronic Monitoring Data Reports will be submitted annually (by March 31) to the Regional Data Center (i.e., SFEI) for upload to CEDEN.
-The Electronic Monitoring Data reports will include all data that CEDEN can accept, which has recently been expanded beyond receiving water data to potentially include upland urban sediments and MS4 outfall data.
-Each Electronic Monitoring Data report will include monitoring results conducted pursuant to Provisions C.8.d (Creek Status), Provision C.8.e (SSID Projects), C.8.f (POCs), and C.8.g (Pesticides and Toxicity) for the preceding water year.
+Per MRP requirements, Electronic Monitoring Data reports will be submitted annually (by March 31) to the Regional Data Center (i.e., SFEI) for upload to CEDEN.
+The Electronic Monitoring Data reports will include all data that CEDEN accepts, which has recently been expanded beyond receiving water data to potentially include upland urban sediments and MS4 outfall data.
+Each Electronic Monitoring Data report will include monitoring results conducted pursuant to Provisions C.8.d (Creek Status Monitoring), Provision C.8.e (SSID Projects), C.8.f (POCs), and C.8.g (Pesticides and Toxicity) for the preceding water year.

-Urban Creeks Monitoring Reports (UCMR) will be submitted annually (by March 31) to the Regional Water Board.
-Each annual UCMR will summarize results and provide interpretations of data collected pursuant to Provisions C.8.d (Creek Status), Provision C.8.e (SSID Projects), C.8.f (POCs), and C.8.g (Pesticides and Toxicity) for the preceding water year.
-Bioassessment data will be evaluated using the

-California Stream Condition Index (CSCI).
-As the probabilistic dataset grows, statistically significant assessments of ambient stream conditions in San Mateo County can be made.
-Creek Status and P&T data will be compared to the "triggers" listed in the MRP.
+Urban Creeks Monitoring Reports (UCMRs) are submitted annually (by March 31) to the Regional Water Board.
+The UCMRs summarize results and provide interpretations of data collected pursuant to Provisions C.8.d through C.8.g for the preceding water year.
+Bioassessment data are evaluated using the California Stream Condition Index (CSCI).
+Creek Status and P&T data are compared to the "triggers" listed in the MRP.
 Triggers are numeric thresholds above (or below) which impacts to water quality may occur.
 The MRP triggers are taken from a variety of sources, including water quality objectives from the Basin Plan, state and federal regulatory guidance, and peer reviewed literature.
-Data exceeding the triggers will be compiled in the list of candidate SSID Projects.
-Monitoring stations and results will be presented in GIS maps and will be analyzed using spreadsheet and statistical software, as appropriate.
-The SSID and POC reporting elements will be developed as stand-alone reports under their respective subtasks described above and attached to the UCMR as appendices.
+Data exceeding the triggers are compiled in a list of candidate SSID Projects.
+Monitoring stations and results are presented in GIS maps and analyzed using spreadsheets and statistical software, as appropriate.
+The SSID and POC reporting elements are developed as stand-alone reports under their respective subtasks described above and attached to the UCMR as appendices.